LBishop234/cynoc/README.md

 Ni, L.M. and McKinley, P.K., 1993.
 A survey of wormhole routing techniques in direct networks.
 Computer, 26(1), pp.62-76.
 - <a id='5'>[5]</a>
 Song, H., Kwon, B. and Yoon, H., 1999.
 Throttle and preempt: a flow control policy for real-time traffic in wormhole networks. *Journal of systems architecture*, 45(8), pp.633-649.
+- <a id='6'>[6]</a>
+Xiong, H., Lu, Z., Wu, F., Xie, C., 2016.
+Real-time analysis for wormhole NoC: revisited and revised. *Proceeding of the 26th edition on Great Lakes Symposium on VLSI*.
+- <a id='7'>[7]</a>
+Indrusiak, L. S., Nikolic, B., Burns, A., 2016.
+Analysis of buffering effects on hard real-time priority-preemptive wormhole networks, *arXiv:1606.02942*.